Who We Fund

 - Loans or debt

-- Purchase of land, real estate, or the funding of capital projects that have not secured a letter of support from the city or county government, that are not for the explicit transfer of the deed/ownership to the city or county government upon the sale of the property or land, AND the agreement between the applicant and the respective city/county government to execute an Memoranda of Agreement (MOA)
+- Purchase of land, real estate, other capital expenses or the funding of capital projects that have not secured a letter of support from the city or county government, that are not for the explicit transfer of the deed/ownership to the city or county government upon the sale of the property or land, AND the agreement between the applicant and the respective city/county government to execute an Memoranda of Agreement (MOA)

 - Advertising (organization’s marketing of its own service offerings as a form of business promotion not explicitly related to promoting the grant funded project)